 - Kasos Beach Guide

 Kasos is the southernmost island belonging to the Dodecanese island group.
 It lies east of Crete in the Aegean Sea, and is part of the Karpathos region.
-As of 2001, its population was 990.
-This is the last of the Dodecanese islands we will present before moving on to the Cyclades islands.
-It is, though, an island of a special beauty offering a great diversity when it comes to beaches, and with a local society that has a vibrant social life with many cultural and sports activities.
-The island does not have the kind of overwhelming tourism you’ll find on other islands, but you will find that Kasos is a friendly and warm place to stay where the people welcome visitors with their warm hospitality.
+About a thousand people live here all year round.
+It is an island of a special beauty offering a great diversity when it comes to beaches, and with a local society that has a vibrant social life with many cultural and sports activities.
+Kasos does not have the kind of overwhelming tourism you’ll find on other islands, but you will find that Kasos is a friendly place to stay where the people welcome visitors with a warm smile.